adityapolisetty/adityapolisetty.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student in Financial Economics at Imperial College London.
 My research focuses on household finance and behavioural finance, with a particular focus on housing markets.
-I am generally interested in understanding behaviour at the micro level and analysing their effects at the macro level.
+I am interested in understanding human behaviour and .

 Working Papers
 ------